cjerrington/cjerrington.github.io/src/posts/2020/2020-03-03-create-powershell-profile.md

 ---
 title: 'How to Create a PowerShell Profile'
-excerpt: "Speed up your PowerShell use with some profiling"
+description: "Speed up your PowerShell use with some profiling"
 tags:
   - powershell
-classes: wide
+date: 2020-03-03
 ---

 Every time you launch a PowerShell console, a profile is loaded that contains settings and much more to use.
 This is a great place to put your automation tasks and repetitive items if you are frequently using a console.
 Let's find out.